rednafi/rednafi.com/content/misc/docker_mount.md

 Volume mounts[^1] let you store data outside the container in a location managed by Docker.
 The data persists even after the container stops.
-On non-Linux systems, volume mounts are faster than bind mounts because data doesn’t need to cross the virtualization boundary.
+On non-Linux systems, volume mounts are faster than bind mounts because data doesn't need to cross the virtualization boundary.

 ### The `-v` option